This page was last updated on – 6th June 2018

 Any of the information we collect from you may be used in the following ways:

-To periodically send emails about Get Safe Online updates, news alerts or other information which we think you may find interesting using the email address which you have provided.
+- To periodically send emails about Get Safe Online updates, news alerts or other information which we think you may find interesting using the email address which you have provided.
+You may opt out at any time by contacting us.

 The Data Protection Act